 Once your MR is created you can find it in the Merge Requests sub-tab.
 To access it just click on it.
 In your MR page, you’ll see some options:

-Upvote or downvote a MR: After revision you can upvote a MR or downvote it.
+Upvote or downvote a MR: After each revision you can upvote a MR or downvote it.

-Merge and Close button: If everything is OK you can merge it and closed it with one button
+Merge and Close button: If everything is OK you can merge the changes and close the request by simply clicking "merge".

 Ignore button: If a MR was created by accident or if it’s irrelevant you ignore it.

-New version: If there is a new commit on the branch, the new version button will get enabled so you can create another version of your MR.
+New version: If there is a new commit on the branch, a new version of the MR will automatically be created.

 You can add inline comments by clicking on the green icon on each line of code.
 To see the files you just need to go to the “Files Affected” tab, and click on the “view diff” link.